 Part of the Nez Perce National Historical Park (which stretches into Idaho, Oregon, and Washington), Big Hole National Battlefield is the site of a battle that took place in August 1877 during the Nez Perce War.

 The 655-acre national parks site has a visitor center with exhibits and four trails that lead around the park for self-guided tours.

-There is a ton to explore here so you might want to spend the night.
-Located in Big Hole Valley (near Maverick Mountain Ski Area, Bannack, and Big Hole National Battlefield) Jackson Hot Springs Lodge makes unique and comfortable accommodations for a trip to Montana.
+There is a ton to explore here, so you might want to spend the night.
+In Big Hole Valley (near Maverick Mountain Ski Area, Bannack, and Big Hole National Battlefield), Jackson Hot Springs Lodge makes unique and comfortable accommodations for a trip to Montana.

 There’s a bar and a restaurant that serves breakfast, lunch, and dinner.
 There are a few pet-friendly rooms, so bring along those four-legged travelers.
 They’ll want to check out what to see in Montana along with you.